 Who is it for?

-If you have finished SNAP in school then you will be invited to The Activities Project.
+If you have finished SNAP or BRAVE in school then you will be invited to The Activities Project.
 Sometimes we have family activities too, so your parents and siblings might be invited to a few activities.

 When does it happen?